bbauska/UofM-Inter-with-jQuery-xx-na/readme.md

 <h2 id="Week4-04">Week 4-04.
 Checkboxes & Radio Buttons</h2>

-Hi, everybody, welcome back.
-Today, we&#39;re going to talk about some new form fields that you can add to your page.
-When we were doing name and email and different things like that.
+<p>Hi, everybody, welcome back.
+Today, we&#39;re going to talk about some new
+form fields that you can add to your page.
+When we were doing name and email and different things like that.</p>

-The set up was fairly straightforward.
-You give it an input type of text, email, password, etc. But as far as a page was concerned, these were all very separate part of the page.
+<p>The set up was fairly straightforward.
+You give it an input type of
+text, email, password, etc. But as far as a page was concerned, these were all very separate part of the page.
 Each one was its own part of the dom.
 However, there are some additional form fields that we&#39;re